Zamiell/isaac-achievement-randomizer/README.md

 -->

 The mod is not yet released on the Steam Workshop, since it is still in development.
-It will be released soon!
+The alpha version will be released soon!

 <br>